-- Clothing with references to sexually suggestive expressions, profanity, drugs, alcohol, etc are not permitted on campus or off campus school activities. - Clothing may not state, imply, or depict hate speech/imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation, or any other protected classification. - 3.
+- 1. Clothing with references to sexually suggestive expressions, profanity, drugs, alcohol, etc are not permitted on campus or off campus school activities. - 2.
+Clothing may not state, imply, or depict hate speech/imagery targeting groups based on race, ethnicity, gender, sexual orientation, gender identity, religious affiliation, or any other protected classification. - 3.
 Apparel, jewelry, accessories, tattoos, or manner of grooming that, by virtue of its color, arrangement, trademark or any other attribute, denotes membership in a gang that advocates illegal or disruptive behavior is prohibited. - 4.
 Tops must cover areas from one armpit across to the other armpit.
 Clothing must cover the body, down to approximately 3 to 4 inches in length on the upper thighs.
-The fingertip test will be used

-- to verify any discrepancies with shorts and skirts. - 5.
+The fingertip test will be used to verify any discrepancies with shorts and skirts. - 5.
 Ripped or frayed jeans will be allowed with administrator and teacher discretion.
 Rips and frays will be restricted to a few inches.
 Jeans with large holes that expose thighs, knees, etc will not be acceptable. - 6.
 No strapless or spaghetti strap tops, muscle shirts or off the shoulder shirts will be allowed. - 7.
 No pajamas and blankets are permitted outside of dress up days. - 8.
 Keep undergarments hidden at all times no sagging pants or bra straps. - 9.
-Shoes must be worn at all times and should be safe for the school environment (pajamas, bedroom shoes or slippers shall not be worn, except for school activities approved by the administration). - See-through or mesh garments, must not be worn without appropriate coverage underneath that meet the minimum requirements of the dress code. - 11.
-Hats, beanies and hoodies are allowed on campus including classrooms however must be removed if asked by a teacher or staff member. - 12.
-Sunglasses may not be worn inside the building. - 13.
+Shoes must be worn at all times and should be safe for the school environment (pajamas, bedroom shoes or slippers shall not be worn, except for school activities approved by the administration). - 10.
+See-through or mesh garments, must not be worn without appropriate coverage underneath that meet the minimum requirements of the dress code. - 11.
+Hats and beanies are allowed to be worn outside before and after school hours as well as during recess.
+Students will be allowed to wear hats and beanies in the building during the transition between entering the building and returning to their classroom to remove their outerwear.
+Shirts and sweatshirts with hoods may be worn in the building with the hood down.
+Staff members will ask students to remove hats or put hoods down if they are still on inside the building.

+- 12. Sunglasses may not be worn inside the building. - 13.
 Specialized courses may require specialized attire, such as sports uniforms or safety gear.